A JOURNEY FROM APATHY TO HOPE

 We are the people we’ve been waiting for.

-Since finishing my hike in November of 2016, I’ve been working with Brave Alice Productions on a field documentary that gives my journey a radical purpose.
+Since finishing my hike in November of 2016, I’ve been working with Brave Alice Productions and Goodluck Productions on a field documentary that gives my journey a radical purpose.
 Hike the Divide is a film that gives a platform to the unsung heroes leading the way on our collective response to climate change.
 Their stories inspire audiences to take local action to build a future that isn’t shaped by climate disruptions and provide a framework for doing so.
 The people you'll hear from share a broad wealth of experience, bringing to light stories of unlikely cooperation, creativity, and fierce resolve to shape not just a livable planet, but an equitable one.